Srinagar: Afghan and Sikh rule

 In 1753, Kashmir passed into the hands of the Afghan Durrani Empire.
 The Afghans undertook reconstructions in Srinagar and built the palace at Shergarhi at the site of a pre-existing ancient palace, as well as the fort atop Hari Parbat.
 However, contemporary accounts describe the city as filthy and deteriorating, and it also saw worsening inter-community relations during Afghan rule, with repeated Hindu-Muslim and Shia-Sunni riots, and state persecution of Pandits.
 In 1819, the Sikh Empire assumed control of Kashmir.
 Under them, Srinagar, the old name of the city, was restored.
 The situation in the city did not improve much under Sikh rule, and the city remained in a state of decay.
 They also imposed several restrictions on Muslim religious expression, and closed the gates of the Jamia Mosque, which remained closed until 1843.
 A Shia-Sunni riot happened in the city in 1837.
+Shawls from Kashmir found their way to markets in Europe through British company rule in India and became popular there, such that, during the early 19th century European merchants procured shawls directly from Srinagar through their agents.

 Dogra rule

-An 1872 painting depicting the city of Srinagar.
+1872 painting depicting the city of Srinagar.

 With the establishment of Dogra rule following the 1846 Treaty of Amritsar, Srinagar became the capital of the princely state of Jammu and Kashmir.
-Taxes were increased and the production of silk, saffron, paper, tobacco, wine, and salt, as well as the sale of grain, became the monopoly of the state.
-It was a capital offence for a Muslim to kill a cow as late as the 1920s; later, the penalty was reduced to ten years of imprisonment and still later to seven years (Section 219 of Ranbir Penal Code).
+The Jammu-based dynasty's founder Gulab Singh brought production and trade under state control, and laid the foundation of a state seeking to draw its legitimacy from the valley's Hindu past, alienating its majority Muslim population.
 The Dogras found Srinagar deteriorating, filthy and overcrowded.
-The city used to see several break-outs of cholera, as well as earthquakes, floods, fires and famines.
+The Darbar Move was introduced in 1872 by Ranbir Singh, whereby the capital moved to Jammu for six months during the winter.
+The Dagh shawl department, established since Afghan rule and brought under firm state control by Dogras, benefited the city’s shawl merchants but distressed its weavers.
+(Note: The weavers agitated against the department in 1865.
+For a detailed account, see Zutshi 2003) The city used to see several break-outs of cholera, as well as earthquakes, floods, fires and famines.
 The famine of 1877–79 is said to have halved the city's population.
-Consequently, due to the famine and forced labour in the villages, a considerable number of people migrated to Srinagar.
+Consequently, due to the famine as well as the forced labour (begar) in the villages, a considerable number of people migrated to Srinagar.
+The Raghunath Temple was completed during Ranbir Singh's rule.
+With a global decline in shawl trade during late 19th century due to a war in Europe, the shawl weaving industry of the city was upended and Dagh shawl department was abolished.